Flexible constraint satisfiability and a problem in semigroup theory

 An early result due to Lyndon \cite{lyn51} is that every two element algebra of finite signature has a finite basis for its equations.
-Because membership in the variety generated by such an algebraic structure is first order definable, its complexity lies in the complexity class $\texttt{AC}^0$, a proper subclass of~$\texttt{P}$.
+Because membership in the variety generated by such an algebraic structure is first order definable, its complexity lies in the complexity class $\texttt{AC}^0$, a proper subclass of~$\texttt{P}$ (the reader should consult a computational complexity text such as \cite{imm} for precise definitions of complexity classes such as $\texttt{AC}^0$).
 Thus the smallest possible size for an algebra to generate a variety with intractable membership problem is $3$.
-To the author's knowledge, the smallest known algebra with intractable membership problem for its variety, assuming $\texttt{P}\neq \texttt{NP}$, has 6 elements: the original example due to Szekely \cite{sze} (subject to minor modification observed in Jackson and McKenzie \cite[p.~123]{jacmck}).
-The \texttt{NP}-completeness results above now give an easy example of a $3$-element algebra with \texttt{NP}-complete variety membership problem, as well as a $4$-element groupoid with \texttt{NP}-hard variety membership.
-(Here by \emph{groupoid} we mean an algebraic structure consisting of a single binary operation.)
-Recall that the \emph{graph algebra} of a graph $\mathbb{G}$ is the algebra formed over the vertices $V_\mathbb{G}\cup\{\infty\}$ (where $\infty$ is some new symbol) by letting $\infty$ act as a multiplicative zero element, and letting $u\cdot v=v$ if $\{u,v\}\in E_\mathbb{G}$ and $u\cdot v=\infty$ otherwise.
+At the time of submission, the smallest known algebra with intractable membership problem for its variety, assuming $\texttt{P}\neq \texttt{NP}$, had 6 elements: the original example due to Szekely \cite{sze} (subject to minor modification observed in Jackson and McKenzie \cite[p.~123]{jacmck}); the semigroup ${\bf B}_2^1$ of course also has this property by Theorem \ref{thm:LDS}.
+The \texttt{NP}-completeness results above now give an easy example of a $3$-element algebra with \texttt{NP}-hard variety membership problem, as well as a $4$-element groupoid with \texttt{NP}-hard variety membership.
+(Here by \emph{groupoid} we mean an algebraic structure consisting of a single binary operation, also known as a \emph{binar} or a \emph{magma}.)
+Recall that the \emph{graph algebra} $\ga(\mathbb{G})$ of a graph $\mathbb{G}$ is the algebra formed over the vertices $V_\mathbb{G}\cup\{\infty\}$ (where $\infty$ is some new symbol) by letting~$\infty$ act as a multiplicative zero element, and letting $u\cdot v=v$ if $\{u,v\}\in E_\mathbb{G}$ and $u\cdot v=\infty$ otherwise.